-Ubersuggest - This website is a great resource for finding long-tail keywords.
-Just type in a keyword and it will give you suggested keyword ideas!
+Ubersuggest: This website is an excellent resource for finding long-tail keywords.
+Just type in a keyword, and it will give you suggested keyword ideas!

-Keywordtool.io - This is another website that you can use to find long-tail keywords.
+Keywordtool.io: This is another website you can use to find long-tail keywords.
 Type in your keyword, and it will give you keyword suggestions.
 It also provides questions that are searched for using those keywords.

-Google Search - This is an easy way to find out what people are searching for!
-Just start typing in your keyword in the Google search bar, and a list of suggesting things to search for will be displayed.
+Google Search: This is an easy way to find what people are searching for!
+Just start typing in your keyword in the Google search bar, and a list of suggested things to search for will be displayed.
 These are long-tail keywords that are associated with your initial search.
-After you search for a keyword, on the bottom of the results page you will see related suggestions, which could also be your long-tail keyword!
+After you search for a keyword, you will see related suggestions at the bottom of the results page, which could also be your long-tail keyword!

 It is important to do research when looking for long-tail keywords.
 After you have a few long-tail keywords to choose from, you will want to run them through a keyword research tool such as Google’s Keyword Planner.
 This will show you the search volume and how much competition you are facing.
-When looking for your long-tail keywords, it is best to choose one with low to mid search volume to get higher rankings with Google.
-You should look for keywords that have less competition but still have a good number of searches.
+When looking for long-tail keywords, choosing one with low to mid search volume is best to get higher rankings with Google.
+It would help if you looked for keywords that have less competition but still have a good number of searches.